PLSysSec/haybale/README.md

 ### Version 0.6.0 (Sep 1, 2020)

-- `haybale` now supports both LLVM 9 and LLVM 10 on its `master` branch.
+- `haybale` now supports both LLVM 9 and LLVM 10, using the same branch and same crates.io releases.
 When using `haybale`, you must choose either the `llvm-9` or the `llvm-10` feature.
 - Updated `llvm-ir` dependency to 0.7.1 (from 0.6.0), which includes runtime